TrickyFatCat/TrickyAnimationComponents/README.md

 4. `Resume` - resumes the animation;
 5. `SetAnimatedComponents` - fills the Animated components array with the chosen scene components.
 It'll omit nullptr entries;
 6. `CanPlayAnimation` - returns if the animation can be played or not;
+7. `GetAnimationProgress` - returns progress of the animation;

 ### SplineAnimationComponent